directus-labs/guest-authoring/Build A GitHub Repository Tracker With Directus Flow/github_repository_tracker.md

 ## Creating the Alert System

 The final step is to set up an alert system to notify you or others on the project when any of the selected events occur.
-Depending on your preference, you can use email or in-app notifications available in Directus flow.
+Depending on your preference, you can use email or in-app notifications available as operations in Flows.

 Since there are three different events, creating a one-size-fits-all notification template won't be ideal.
 Instead, we can generate a separate notification template for each event by setting up **Condition** operations to check if the trigger event is an issue, issue comment, or pull request.